Introduction: A Treasure of the Land of Sicily

 A Festival for the Whole Community

-The collection of the pistachio is not just an agricultural activity, but a real social event.
+The pistachio harvest is not only an agricultural activity, but a real social event.
 During harvest time, the entire Bronte community mobilises.
-Families, friends and neighbours come together to help in the fields, and the work becomes an opportunity to meet and share.
+Families, friends and neighbours join together to help in the fields, and the work becomes an opportunity to meet and share.
 The harvest is accompanied by moments of celebration, with traditional food and drink celebrating the hard work and richness of the land.

-This community dimension is a fundamental element of the collection of the pistachio in Bronte.
+This community dimension is a fundamental element of the pistachio harvest in Bronte.
 Every family that owns land planted with pistachios feels a strong bond with the land and tradition, and the harvest becomes a way to keep these roots alive.

 The Role of Women in Harvesting

-Women play a key role in the collection of the pistachio.
+Women play a key role in the pistachio harvest.
 Traditionally, it was women who were responsible for the manual harvesting of the fruit, a task requiring patience, attention and care.
 Even today, many women actively participate in the harvest, keeping alive a tradition that has been handed down from generation to generation.

-In addition to harvesting, women are often responsible for the domestic processing of pistachios, such as the preparation of traditional sweets made from pistachiowhich are then consumed within the family or sold in local markets.
-This central role of women in the production of pistachio reflects the importance of their contribution to the local economy and the preservation of cultural traditions.
+In addition to harvesting, women are often responsible for the domestic processing of pistachios, such as the preparation of traditional pistachio sweets, which are then consumed within the family or sold in local markets.
+This central role of women in pistachio production reflects the importance of their contribution to the local economy and the preservation of cultural traditions.

 The Pistachio Journey: From Harvest to Table